 This can be as simple as a paper notebook, a text document on your computer, or a notes app on your mobile device.

-The point is to give you a place to write down the things that make you feel grateful.
+The point is to give you a place to write down what makes you grateful.
 There’s no right or wrong way to do it.

 A few suggestions to get started: